Tearth/Launch-Dashboard-API/Reddit.md

 Thank you so much!
 See the [CONTRIBUTING](https://github.com/shahar603/Launch-Dashboard-API/blob/master/CONTRIBUTING.md) page for instructions.

-##### I used the Launch Dashboard API in my project
+##### Use Launch Dashbaord API

-I want to hear about it!
+If you use Launch Dashboard API in a project (like an app), I want to hear about it!
 You'll be credited on the [README](https://github.com/shahar603/Launch-Dashboard-API/blob/master/README.md) page.

 ## Patreon